kmdshojib/edureka-client/README.md

-# Edureka client-site
+# Edureka client-client-site

-This is a clinet site for an educational website called Edureka.
+This is a client site for an educational website called Edureka.

 # Functions